cometchat/cometchat-sample-app-react/README.md

 ```sh
 npm start
 ```

-For more on UI Kits, please refer to the [documentation](https://www.cometchat.com/docs/beta-uikits).
+To learn about React UI Kit Integration, please [click here](https://www.cometchat.com/docs/react-uikit-beta/integration).

 ## Help

-Read the full dcoumentation on our UI Kits by visiting our [documentation](https://www.cometchat.com/docs/react-uikit-beta/overview).
+To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/react-uikit-beta/overview).

 If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real time support via the [CometChat Dashboard](https://app.cometchat.com/).